 Surprisingly enough, carbonated beverages like Pepsi and Coca-Cola can be effective in terms of tackling a clogged drain.
 Pour a two-liter of either brand down the drain and let it settle in for about an hour or two, then rinse by running hot water.
 The phosphoric acid in these products is strong enough to eat away some of the gunk.

 If you've tried these DIY methods and aren't seeing improvements, or are worried you might cause even more damage if you try them, give your local Roto-Rooter plumber a call.
-Your Port Charlotte professional will take a peek and help solve the problem.
 Additionally, if you have more than one clogged drain in the house, this might indicate that the actual problem is beyond the local drain and deeper into your sewer.